Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/06_Filter_mapping_quality.md

 **Total number of reads kept (Q30) = 294,489,690**

 ## Notes
-Mapping quality was done twice: once to filter for Q>=20 and once for Q>=30.
+- Mapping quality was done twice: once to filter for Q>=20 and once for Q>=30.
+- Negative controls have zero reads